WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage.md

 )
 ```

 Send a push subscription request to a wallet on the pairing topic with an account.
 If successful, return the request ID.
-If unsuccesful, return the error.
+If unsuccessful, return the error.

 ### Notify